IntelliTect/CodingGuidelines/docs/coding/csharp.md

 - :no_entry: AVOID: Defining custom exception classes.
 - :no_entry: AVOID: Returning error codes.
 Exceptions are the primary means of reporting errors in frameworks.
 - :heavy_check_mark: CONSIDER: terminating the process by calling System.Environment.FailFast if code encounters a situation where it is unsafe for further execution.
-- :no_entry: AVOID Creating APIs that when called can result in a system failure.
+- :no_entry: AVOID: Creating APIs that when called can result in a system failure.
 If such a failure can occur, call Environment.FailFast when the system failure occurs instead.
 - :x: DO NOT: Use exceptions for normal flow of control.
 - :x: DO NOT: Have public members that can either throw or not based on some option.
 - :x: DO NOT: Have public members that return exceptions as return value or an out parameter.